everpress-co/snapshots/readme.txt

 1. SnapShots adds a small menu to the WP Admin bar

 == Changelog ==

+= 2.3 =
+* updated usage of CLI commands for better support

 = 2.2 =
 * checks for ZIPAchive and falls back to PCLZIP if not available